mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 👉 “An orchestration platform for automating container deployment and scaling.”

 ## taint & toleration

-Taint is applied on node pod to prevent node being schedule until it tolerated
+A taint is applied to a node to prevent pods from being scheduled on that node unless they tolerate it.

 A toleration is applied to a pod so it can run on nodes with taints.